 RIP, in which distance vector routing protocol is used for data/packet transmission.
-In Routing Information protocol (RIP), the maximum number of Hop is 15, because it prevents routing loops from source to destination.
-Mechanism like split horizon, route poisoning and holdown are used to prevent from incorrect or wrong routing information.
-Sally Floyd and Van Jacobson suggest that, without slight randomization of the timer, the timers are synchronized overtime.
-Compared to other routing protocol, RIP (Routing Information Protocol) is poor and limit size i.e., small network.
+In the Routing Information Protocol (RIP), the maximum number of Hop is 15, because it prevents routing loops from source to destination.
+A mechanism like the split horizon, route poisoning, and hold down is used to prevent from incorrect or wrong routing information.
+Sally Floyd and Van Jacobson suggest that, without slight randomization of the timer, the timers are synchronized over time.
+Compared to other routing protocols, RIP (Routing Information Protocol) is poor and limited size i.e., small network.
 The main advantage of using RIP is it uses the UDP (User Datagram Protocol).

 IGRP, in which uses distance vector protocol (interior) to exchange data within a system.
-It supports multiple metrics for each node which includes delay, load and bandwidth, in order to compare the 2 routes which are combined into single metrics.
-The port number for IGRP is 9 which are used for communication and by default every 90 seconds it updates the routing information.
+It supports multiple metrics for each node which includes delay, load, and bandwidth, to compare the 2 routes which are combined into single metrics.
+The port number for IGRP is 9 which is used for communication and by default every 90 seconds it updates the routing information.